Whitespace character: Markup languages

 Some markup languages, such as SGML, preserve whitespace as written.

 Web markup languages such as XML and HTML treat whitespace characters specially, including space characters, for programmers' convenience.
 One or more space characters read by conforming display-time processors of those markup languages are collapsed to 0 or 1 space, depending on their semantic context.
 For example, double (or more) spaces within text are collapsed to a single space, and spaces which appear on either side of the "=" that separates an attribute name from its value have no effect on the interpretation of the document.
 Element end tags can contain trailing spaces, and empty-element tags in XML can contain spaces before the "/>".
 In these languages, unnecessary whitespace increases the file size, and so may slow network transfers.
-On the other hand, unnecessary whitespace can also inconspicuously mark code, similar to, but less obvious than comments in code.
-This can be desirable to prove an infringement of license or copyright that was committed by copying and pasting.
+On the other hand, unnecessary whitespace can also inconspicuously mark code for identification purposes, in a manner similar to but less overtly obvious than the way comments in code can.
+This can be of benefit in proving an infringement of license or copyright claim if the code was blatantly copied and pasted.